utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 ---
-title: "Running a collection with the Postman CLI"
+title: "Run a collection with the Postman CLI"
 updated: 2023-06-15
 contextual_links:
   - type: section